IHR Health: Health Humanities Initiative

 If there is anything the global experiences of the COVID-19 pandemic have revealed, it is that human health is shaped by and depends on cultural practices and values.
 Although health is often equated with biomedicine and assumed to be the focus of research exclusively in the medical and sometimes behavioral sciences, it cannot be adequately understood or supported without attention to the narratives, values and cultural products and institutions that human communities create and uphold.
 These building blocks of cultures of health are the focus of the humanities and the qualitative social sciences, and human flourishing greatly depends on them.

-The IHR Health Humanities Initiative (IHRHealth) works to promote research and interdisciplinary collaborations—between the university, community networks, and clinical partners—that address health as a cultural idea, value and practice.
+The Health Humanities at HI Initiative works to promote research and interdisciplinary collaborationsbetween the university, community networks, and clinical partnersthat address health as a cultural idea, value and practice.
 Its fundamental mission is to guide and support public discussions about health equity, justice, and access, and to explore creative cultural approaches to promoting care for all.

-Scholars, professionals, artists and activists working with IHRHealth bring their expertise to analyzing various cultural forces:
+Scholars, professionals, artists and activists working with Health Humanities at HI bring their expertise to analyzing various cultural forces:

 We currently organize and sponsor events to build research capacity and public engagement with the field and offer an interdisciplinary undergraduate certificate in Health Humanities that is available for students pursuing any major at ASU, with more curricular programs in development.